Scheduling in a Multicampus or Merging Church? Consider these questions first.

 Separate Subscriptions:

-If you choose to keep separate subscriptions, you might find more autonomy and simpler management.
+If you choose separate subscriptions, you might find more autonomy and simpler management for each church location.
 However, consider the cost of multiple subscriptions for your church.Merging:

 A full merge simplifies volunteer management across all services and locations and can be more cost-effective.
 Yet, it involves managing a larger, more complex database and potentially multiple schedulers.Hybrid Approach: